mathewsystems/tomcat-perf-mods/README.md

 ### Configuration

-Add, or modify the session manager configuration at CATALINA/conf/context.xml, replace, or add the following line:
+Add, or modify the session manager configuration at CATALINA/conf/context.xml, replace, or add the following line under the default "Context", or your custom contexts:

 * Using the multi-threaded version:
 `<Manager className="com.mathewsystems.thirdparty.tomcat.catalina.session.ConcurrentStandardSessionManager" />`